MBKeeler/My-Party-Front/README.md

   production key will be used and code refactored so that the rest API calls will be made from the backend.

+  KNOWN ISSUE - Internet speed/conditions may cause the results coming backend from theCocktaildb to be delayed.
+My Party! waits for a result.
+This may manifest itself as a lag from when the user presses the button and the results appear in the list view area.

 ## User Stories & Inspirations

 MVP